 - Total price after upgrades and extras

-For travelers comparing resort packages, the guide to all-inclusive resorts and what costs extra can help set expectations before booking.
+For travelers comparing resort packages, All-Inclusive Resorts Explained and the All-Inclusive Resort Planning Guide can help set expectations before booking.

 Is Jamaica Good for Families?